 And as always with the sharing of data, consider any privacy and security needs associated with patient information.
 Many tools offer various levels of security, so be sure to check whether your chosen platform will be compliant with all relevant data privacy regulations.

-Not only does the type of data you collect affect the tools and features you need to collect it, but its characteristics and those of its environment will also be important considerations when deciding on the right mobile data collection solution for your team.
+Not only does the type of data you collect affect the tools and features you need to collect it, but its characteristics and those of its environment will also be important considerations when deciding on the right mobile data collection tool for your team.

 Find a tool that can ask your questions in a way your beneficiaries are sure to understand.